datnguyen-personal/Flea/README.md

 # Flea
 Coderschoolvn Demoday Project
-We are completed the wireframe, please review
-/cc @coderschoolreview @minhcasi @Qspace@datnguyen-personal

 **Persona**
 **Vi:** “Vi is a 33 year old flea market organizer.
 Every weekend the location of her flea market changes.